The Stewpot provides services to individuals and families experiencing homelessness, as well as to children and families who are at-risk.

 Other programs include:

 Community Court is held annually to assist clients in resolving City of Dallas Class C misdemeanors.
 We also offer a court for resolution of DART citations.
-The next Community Court will take place on November 11 (applications are due November 2) - details available here.
-Please contact Betty Heckman at 214-382-5918 or email@example.com for more information.
+Please check with the front desk for info on upcoming court dates.

 All programs and casework services - except Meal Services - are provided at the First Presbyterian Church Community Ministries Building, 408 Park Avenue, Dallas, Texas 75201, located at the corner of Young Street and Park Avenue in downtown Dallas.